parallelvirtualcluster/pvc/docs/manuals/api.md

 Authentication for the API is available using a static list of tokens.
 These tokens can be any long string, but UUIDs are typical and simple to use.
 Within `pvc-ansible`, the list of tokens can be specified in the `pvc.yaml` `group_vars` file.
 Usually, you'd want one token for each user of the API, such as a WebUI, a 3rd-party client, or an administrative user.
 Within the configuration, each token can have a description; this is mostly for administrative clarity and is not actually used within the API itself.

 The API provides session-based login using the `/api/v1/auth/login` and `/api/v1/auth/logout` options.
-If authentication is not enabled, these endpoints return a JSON `message` of `Authentication is disabled` and HTTP code 200.
+If authentication is not enabled, these endpoints return a temporary redirect to the root (version) endpoint.

 For one-time authentication, the `token` value can be specified to any API endpoint via the `X-Api-Key` header value.
 This is only checked if there is no valid session already established.
 If authentication is enabled, there is no valid session, and no `token` value is specified, the API will return a JSON `message` of `Authentication required` and HTTP code 401.

-### Values

-The PVC API consistently accepts values (variables) as either HTTP query string arguments, or as HTTP POST form body arguments, in either GET or POST mode.

-Some values are `` values; these do not require a data component, and signal an option by their presence.

 ### Data formats

 The PVC API consistently accepts HTTP POST commands of HTML form documents.
-However, since all form arguments can also be specified as query parameters, and only the `vm define` endpoint accepts a significant amount of data in one argument, it should generally be compatible with API clients speaking only JSON - these can simply send no data in the body and send all required values as query parameters.

-The PCI API consistently returns JSON bodies as its responses, with the one exception of the `vm dump` endpoint which returns an XML body.
-For all POST endpoints, unless otherwise specified below, this is a `message` value containing a human-readable message about the success or failure of the command.
-The HTTP return code is always 200 for a success or 510 for a failure.
-For all GET endpoints except the mentioned `vm dump`, this is a JSON body containing the requested data.
+The PCI API consistently returns JSON bodies as its responses.

 ## Provisioner

 The provisioner subsection (`/api/v1/provisioner`) is used to create new virtual machines on a PVC cluster.
 By creating templates and scripts, then grouping these into profiles, VMs can be created based on dynamic, declarative configurations via direct installation or templating.
-Administrators can use this facility to automate the creation VMs running most *NIX instances that can be installed in a parent host, or by using templates as a base for new VMs.
+Administrators can use this facility to automate the creation of VMs running most UNIX-like operating systems that can be installed in a parent host.
 It can also create VMs based on existing templates or ISO images to facilitate installing alternate operating systems such as Microsoft Windows.

 ### Templates